 Pope Francis The noble sport of Pope-spotting.

 Even though the state is less than a hundred years old, the area has been of great importance for thousands of years.
-Naturally the Vatican is extremely popular for tourists, which in combination with the high security this creates massive queues and crowds.
-It’s been featured in books and films for as long as the medias have existed.
+The Vatican is all too popular with tourists, which combined with high security leads to massive queues and crowds.

 St Peter's Basilica Roaming around in St Peter’s Basilica.